aurielfournier/aurielfournier.github.io/research.md

 Summer 2015 I worked with partners in Bird Studies Canada to collect feathers from Sora, Virginia and Yellow Rails.
 Fall 2015 I will collect feathers from rails during migration, to create an accurate map of the connectivity of migratory rails in Missouri.
 I will use their δD value along with species distribution models to document their migratory connectivity and compare it to the migratory paths of other wetland species

+- * In Review* **Fournier, A.M.V.**, Drake K.L., Tozer D.C.
+Species distribution models improve isotope-based migratory connectivity estimates of wetland-dependent birds

 [Article in the St Joseph Missouri Newspaper](http://www.newspressnow.com/sports/outdoors/article_2cb00441-292a-54b5-809a-8a63e4f26cf5.html)

 ## Past Projects

-- Accepted **Fournier, A.M.V.**, Welsh, K.J., Polito, M., Emslie, S. Brasso, R. *Historic mercury exposure in the Clapper Rail (Rallus crepitans) in coastal salt marshes of North Carolina* **Bulletin of Environmental Contamination & Toxicology**
+- 2016 **Fournier, A.M.V.**, Welsh, K.J., Polito, M., Emslie, S. Brasso, R. *Historic mercury exposure in the Clapper Rail (Rallus crepitans) in coastal salt marshes of North Carolina* **Bulletin of Environmental Contamination & Toxicology**

-- Accepted  **Fournier, A.M.V**, Sullivan, A., Bump, J., Perkins, M., Shieldcastle, M.C., King, S. *Combining citizen science derived species distribution models and stable isotope analysis reveals migratory connectivity in a secretive species, the Virginia rail (Rallus limicola)* **Journal of Applied Ecology** (first two authors are equal)
+- 2016  **Fournier, A.M.V**, Sullivan, A., Bump, J., Perkins, M., Shieldcastle, M.C., King, S. *Combining citizen science derived species distribution models and stable isotope analysis reveals migratory connectivity in a secretive species, the Virginia rail (Rallus limicola)* **Journal of Applied Ecology** (first two authors are equal)

 - 2015 **Fournier, A.M.V.**, Shieldcastle, M.C., Kashmer, T., Mylecraine, K.A.
 Comparison of Arrival Dates of Spring Rail Migration in the Southwest Lake Erie Marshes, Ohio, USA.
 Waterbirds 38(3) 312-314 [pdf](http://www.researchgate.net/publication/258931344_A_Morphometric_Model_to_Predict_the_Sex_of_Virginia_Rails_%28Rallus_limicola%29) doi:10.1675/063.038.0313